 The Mahalla Festival 2022 aimed to corrupt dominant discourses and motivates artists to offer forensic views and cause narrative cracks.
 The Festival invited artists, curators, and visitors to produce different stories and to create new factual as well as symbolic spaces to destabilize common questionable narratives.

 Mahalla Palimpsest also draws attention to the value of our everyday objects and their recyclability and upcyclability, as well as the connection between caring for the environment and other humanitarian values.
 What is left behind, overlooked, and forgotten becomes the playful and critical center of the artistic examination.

-This year, Mahalla brought together 38 artists from 15 countries to work together in Istanbul, creating international participation that went far beyond that.
-The main venues was the Greek Elementary School in Kurtuluş, Istanbul.
+2022, Mahalla brought together 38 artists from 15 countries to work together in Istanbul, creating international participation.
+The main venue was the former Greek Elementary School in Kurtuluş, Istanbul.